Brown-County-FIRST-Robotics/1716-2024-robot/docs/wpilib_reference.md

 *3rd Party Vendor Libraries* are libraries written and distributed by component manufacturers for use in interfacing with their components (usually motors).
 To install REVLib or the CTRE Phoenix library:

 1. Install their respective software.
-	- For REVLib, download the [Java/C++ API](https://docs.revrobotics.com/sparkmax/software-resources/spark-max-api-information#c++-and-java) (big orange button with "Download Latest JAVA API" on it) and unzip into the C:\Users\Public\wpilib\2023 directory on Windows or ~/wpilib/2023 directory on Linux, as described on the website under offline installation.
+	- For REVLib, download the [Java/C++ API](https://docs.revrobotics.com/brushless/spark-flex/revlib#c-and-java-installation) (blue text with "REVLib C++/Java Download-Version 2024.2.0" on it) and unzip it into the C:\Users\Public\wpilib\2024 directory on Windows or ~/wpilib/2024 directory on Linux, as described on the website under [offline installation](https://docs.revrobotics.com/brushless/spark-flex/revlib#offline-installation).
-	- For the CTRE Phoenix library, download and install the [Phoenix Framework](https://store.ctr-electronics.com/software/).
+	- For the CTRE Phoenix library, download and install the [Phoenix Framework](https://github.com/CrossTheRoadElec/Phoenix-Releases/releases/download/v24.1.0/Phoenix-Offline_v24.1.0.exe).
-2. Next, in VSCode, press the wpilib icon in the top right in your project and go to `WPILib: Manage Vendor Libraries` then `Install new libraries (offline)` and select `REVLib`, `Phoenix (v5)`, or both.
+2. Next, in VSCode, press the wpilib icon in the top right in your project and go to `WPILib: Manage Vendor Libraries` then `Install new libraries (offline)` and select `REVLib`, `Phoenix (v5)`, or `Phoenix (v6)`.

 To uninstall a library, go to `WPILib: Manage Vendor Libraries` again and select `Manage current libraries`, then select any libraries you wish to remove and press enter.
+Note that you'll need both Phoenix v5 and v6 in most cases.
 This menu can also be used to check what libraries you currently have installed.

 > ***IMPORTANT:*** **Do not** install the `Phoenix (Pro)` library, as it is locked behind a paywall and will prevent your code from building while installed.